GPU Pods

 To ensure that the Pod can launch and run smoothly, we recommend using the following rule to decide the size of your system volume:

-The siez of the system volume needs to ≥ Image Size × 3
+The size of the system volume needs to ≥ Image Size × 3

 Example: